Peer-to-Peer Social Sharing Impact Analysis

 - Learn from hints and detailed explanations

-Ready to practice this PayPal SQL challenge?
+Ready to practice this PayPal Data challenge?
 Let's dive in! 🚀

-I'm ready to work on this PayPal SQL problem.
+I'm ready to work on this PayPal interview problem.
 Can you break down the requirements for me?

 Excellent!
 Let's break down "Peer-to-Peer Social Sharing Impact Analysis" step by step.